harness/developer-hub/docs/feature-flags/ff-sdks/sdk-overview/cdn-support.md

 This feature is currently behind the feature flag `FF_ENABLE_CDN_CACHE`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-Harness Feature Flags support a Content Delivery Network (CDN) for server-side SDKs.
+Harness Feature Flags supports a Content Delivery Network (CDN) for server-side SDKs.
 When a server-side SDK makes an initial request to fetch either flag or group information, the resulting data is cached in our global CDN until it expires, or a flag is changed.

 Due to the dynamic nature of flag data, flag values can often change.
 To ensure your data is always up-to-date, the CDN always performs a validation check with the feature flag service.